Guidance for people who are Clinically Extremely Vulnerable to Covid-19

-If you have a medical condition that identifies you as clinically extremely vulnerable (CEV) to covid-19 you will have been notified by your GP or consultant to advise you that you are on the national shielding database.
+If you have a medical condition that identifies you as clinically extremely vulnerable (CEV) you will have been notified by your GP or consultant to advise you that you are on the national shielding database.

 Full guidance is available on the national shielding guidance website.